Skip to Main Content

 Unemployment Insurance

 Unemployment insurance benefits provide income to individuals from Colorado whose employment was terminated through no fault of their own.
-Col. Dep't. of Lab. & Emp., Your Guide to Unemployment Benefits (2019).
+Col. Dep't. of Lab. & Emp., Unemployment FAQs (2024).
 The benefits are intended to partially offset the loss of wages while an unemployed worker searches for suitable work or until an employer can recall the employee to work.
 Id.
 Nothing is deducted from the employee's wages to pay for this coverage.
 Id.

 Generally, a person who is unemployed or working fewer than 32 hours per week and earning less than the weekly benefit pay amount can file a claim for benefits.
 Id.